UmbrellaCrow612/real-time-customer-engagement-dashboard/README.md

-Certainly!
-Here's a front-end development project idea for you:

 Real-time Customer Engagement Dashboard:
 Build a real-time customer engagement dashboard that utilizes Verint's customer engagement solutions to provide businesses with actionable insights.
 The dashboard should have an intuitive and visually appealing interface that allows users to monitor and analyze customer interactions across various channels in real-time.